sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Note that both `readonly` modifier and `Readonly` utility type are shallow, so we need to add them to all nested objects too.

-[eslint-plugin-functional](https://github.com/jonaskello/eslint-plugin-functional) has the rule to require read-only types everywhere, which may be more convenient than remembering to do that ourselves.
+The [eslint-plugin-functional](https://github.com/jonaskello/eslint-plugin-functional) plugin has the rule to require read-only types everywhere, which may be more convenient than remembering to do that ourselves.
 Unfortunately, it only supports `readonly` modifier but not `Readonly` utility type.

 I think it’s a good idea, because there’s no runtime cost, though it makes type definitions more verbose.